SERVICE NO: 2735

 FATE: Killed in Action – Villers-Bretonneux, France – 6 August 1918

 Stanley Roy Niddrie was born in Hamilton in 1896, the fourth son of skin dealer Robert Niddrie and Mary Jane Carr of Coleraine Road.
-Robert died in 1914, leaving a widow, six sons and two daughters.
-By that time, Stan was working as a drover.
+Stan attended the Hamilton State School.
+Robert Niddrie died in 1914, leaving a widow, six sons and two daughters.
+It seems Stan may have worked in the skin business also but at the time of his enlistment, Stan gave his occupation as a drover.

 In 1915, Mary Jane Niddrie moved to Canterbury Road, Albert Park but Stan needed her consent when he enlisted in August 1915.
 On 20 September 1915, Mary Jane sent a telegram to Stan: “Sell horse dogs do duty.
 I consent.
 Mother Albert Park.”
 The Hamilton Spectator reported on the presentation of a watch to Stan on 28 July 1915 by the Hamilton branch of the Drovers’ Association, recognising Stan’s enlistment

 Stan was attached to the 23rd Battalion and sailed on 27 October 1915 for Egypt aboard the HMAT A38 Ulysses aged nineteen and just five feet four inches.
 On 2 February 1916, Stan penned a letter to his mother telling her of his experiences, including his attendance at funerals of fallen soldiers at the Cairo War Cemetery.
 While there, Stan saw the grave of fellow Hamiltonian, Robert Coulter, who died of illness the previous November.